YusukeKimata-Moo/SAM2-segmentation/README.md

 ## Instructions

-1. Create a directory named Colab Notebooks/SAM2-segmentation directly under /content/drive/MyDrive/ on Google Drive.<br>
+1. Create a directory named 'Colab Notebooks/SAM2-segmentation' directly under '/content/drive/MyDrive/' on Google Drive.<br>

-2. Place the JPEG files, each corresponding to a separate frame, into the input directory.  <br>
+2. Place the JPEG files, each corresponding to a separate frame, into the input directory, located under 'SAM2-segmentation/'.  <br>
-   **Caution**: Only JPEG files with numeric filenames can be processed as input (e.g., `000.jpg`, `001.jpg`, ...).
+   **<u>Note</u>**: Only JPEG files with numeric filenames can be processed as input (e.g., `000.jpg`, `001.jpg`, ...).<br>
+3. Open the Notebook, and run each cell sequentially (specify the directory names for input and output in the corresponding cell).<br>